geopython/GeoHealthCheck/docs/admin.rst

 Editing Resources
 -----------------

 Open the resource details by clicking its name in the resources list at the Dashboard page.
 Under the resource title is a blue Edit button.

 The following aspects of a `Resource` can be edited:

 - Resource name
 - Resource Tags
-- Resource Probes
+- Resource Probes, select from "Probes Available"
 - For each Probe: Probe parameters
-- For each Probe: Probe Checks
+- For each Probe: Probe Checks, select from "Checks Available"
-- For each Check: Probe parameters (TODO)
+- For each Check: Checks parameters

 Scheduling Runs
 ---------------